Natural gas transmission and midstream

 Enbridge’s Western Canadian gas transmission business consists of two major pipelines—the BC Pipeline and the Alliance Pipeline.

-- Alliance Pipeline: Stretching southeast from British Columbia across Canada, the 3,848-km (2,391-mile) Alliance Pipeline is a 1.6 Bcf/d wet gas pipeline that brings gas into the Aux Sable processing facility in Chicago.
+- Alliance Pipeline: Stretching southeast from British Columbia, the 3,848-km (2,391-mile) Alliance Pipeline is a 1.6 Bcf/d rich gas pipeline that brings gas into the Aux Sable processing facility in Chicago.
 Enbridge owns 50% of Alliance and about 50% of Aux Sable.

 Canadian growth projects: The BC Pipeline is in the midst of a multibillion dollar expansion program, driven by prolific natural gas supplies in the region.
 Expansions are underway at both the T-North and the T-South systems.
 These projects are all backed by long-term, reservation based contracts.

-Headquartered in Denver, DCP Midstream is a 50-50 joint venture between Enbridge and Phillips 66.
+Headquartered in Denver, DCP Midstream is a joint venture between Phillips 66 and Enbridge, with Enbridge owning a 13.2% ownership stake.
 DCP Midstream is one of the largest producers of natural gas liquids (NGLs) and processors of natural gas in the United States.
-The DCP network includes 39 owned or operated plants and about 51,000 miles of gathering pipe.
+The DCP network includes 36 in-service plants and about 48,000 miles of gathering pipe.

 DCP Midstream gathers, compresses, treats, processes, transports, stores, and sells natural gas.
 DCP Midstream also recovers and sells condensate, and produces, fractionates, transports, stores and sells natural gas liquids.